 Besides that, the background of GNOME Terminal also is made transparent, which can be very useful if you are carrying out some tasks following the steps on a web page or PDF file, which might be opened just behind your Terminal window.
 It is very easy to open links on GNOME Terminal and you can even wrap the text after resizing the Terminal window.
 Last but not least, GNOME Terminal also has support for themes to make it look exactly the way you want.

 sudo apt-get update sudo apt-get install gnome-terminal

-You can find a number of plugins in the Hyper Repository, and I am sure you will definitely some of them useful for you.
-With support for ZSH, you can actually change the complete look and feel of that the emulator and the support for various themes can in some way or the other increase your productivity and workflow.
+You can find a number of plugins in the Hyper Repository, and I am sure you will definitely find some of them useful for you.
+With support for ZSH, you can actually change the complete look and feel of the emulator and the support for various themes can in some way or the other increase your productivity and workflow.
 Just give Hyper Terminal a try to unleash the full potential of a Terminal emulator.

 Command to Install Gauke on Ubuntu Linux

 The needed system dependencies (Python GTK, VTE, …) and in the below command only use your own Linux distribution, for example for Ubuntu, just leave the Debian and remove the arch and fedora.